tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 ## New PvD Proxy Destination Rule Registry {#proxy-info-iana}

 IANA is requested to create a new registry "Proxy Destination Rule PvD Keys", within the "Provisioning Domains (PvDs)" registry page.
-This new registry reserves JSON keys for use in sub-dictionaries under the `proxy-match` and `proxy-exclude` key.
+This new registry reserves JSON keys for use in sub-dictionaries under the `proxy-match` key.
 The initial contents of this registry are given in {{destinations}}.

 New assignments in the "Proxy Destination Rule PvD Keys" registry will be administered by IANA through Expert Review {{!RFC8126}}.
 Experts are